pwmckenna/webpack-node-externals-demo/README.md

-# Webpack node external demo
+# Webpack node externals demo

 This demos a simple configuration that tells webpack to treat `external.js` as an external dependency (load dynamically rather than bundling via webpack).